-- 4. In regard to members of the judiciary, three of my predecessors as Chief Justice saw active service.
+- In regard to members of the judiciary, three of my predecessors as Chief Justice saw active service.
 Sir Kenneth Whistler Street fought in World War One.
-His son, Sir Laurence Whistler Street, served in World War Two, as did Sir John Kerr. - 5.
+His son, Sir Laurence Whistler Street, served in World War Two, as did Sir John Kerr. - 7.
 This tradition of active service amongst the judiciary is by no means confined to Chief Justices.
-While I will not list all of the judges who have served, I do note that two of the speakers tonight have served in the Defence Forces.
-Justice Brereton is a Senior Officer of the Army Reserves of long standing and Justice Slattery served as the head of the Navy Legal Panel. - 6.
+While I will not list all of the judges who have served, I do note that Justice Brereton, who was recently appointed to the Court of Appeal, has long served in the Army Reserves.
+Justice Slattery who is speaking tonight has also long served in the Navy Reserves, and currently serves as Judge Advocate General. - 8.
 During the First World War, judges were at the forefront of recruitment and advocacy campaigns.
 Notable amongst judicial supporters of the war, breaking the typical political impartiality expected of judges, was New South Wales's own Chief Justice, Sir William Cullen.
-Not only did he accompany the Governor-General, Sir Ronald Munro-Ferguson, as he made impassioned speeches about the need for loyalty to the British Empire, but he led recruitment and advocacy campaigns in his own right. - 7.
+Not only did he accompany the Governor-General, Sir Ronald Munro-Ferguson, as he made impassioned speeches about the need for loyalty to the British Empire, but he led recruitment and advocacy campaigns in his own right. - 9.
 Another judge of the Supreme Court, Justice Ferguson, became intensely absorbed in the Gallipoli campaign, fostering a large network of soldiers and giving practical support through his leadership of the "20th Battalion's Comforts Fund".
-Justice Ferguson, and other judges such as Justice Harvey, who would later become the Chief Judge in Equity, also acted as 'Official Visitors' to internment camps for enemy aliens.1
+Justice Ferguson, and other judges such as Justice Harvey, who would later become the Chief Judge in Equity, also acted as 'Official

+Visitors' to internment camps for enemy aliens.

-- 8. Given judicial support for the war, it is unsurprising that the sons of judges were amongst the highest enlisters of the armed forces.
-So much so that in 1917, the Weekly Times reported that "[i]n proportion to numbers, no trade or profession in Australia has suffered more bereavement in the war than have the judges in the higher tribunals".2 - 9.
-Judges' wives and daughters also took on public positions.
+- 10. Given judicial support for the war, it is unsurprising that the sons of judges were amongst the highest enlisters of the armed forces.
+So much so that in 1917, the Weekly Times reported that "[i]n proportion to numbers, no trade or profession in Australia has suffered more bereavement in the war than have the judges in the higher tribunals". - 11.Judges' families also took on public positions.
 Chief Justice Cullen's wife, Lady Cullen, was the President of the Red Cross during the war.
-It was she who suggested the slogan of "Carry on!"3 - 10.1 do not mean to suggest by these example that judges and their families were the only representatives of the legal profession in active service.
-As today's event will highlight, the historical contribution of the legal profession to the Defence Forces has been both rich and diverse. - 11.
+It was she who suggested the slogan of "Carry on!" - 12.I do not mean to suggest by these example that judges and their families were the only representatives of the legal profession in active service.
+As today's event will highlight, the historical contribution of the legal profession to the Defence Forces has been both rich and diverse. - 13.
 At the outbreak of the First World War, out of approximately 100 practicing barristers of enlistment age, 40 enlisted for the front line and of these, 10 lost their lives.
-This makes the sacrifice of barristers in the war well above the percentage of the wider population. - 12.
-We can only speculate about the reasons for this numerical over
+This makes the sacrifice of barristers in the war well above the percentage of the wider population. - 14.
+We can only speculate about the reasons for this numerical over representation of barristers in active service.
+However, I would suggest that the fundamental values of the legal profession a commitment to public service, through duty to the court, and to others, through faithful representation of one's client share a lot with the ethics of duty and service at the heart of military service. - 15.
+The legal profession's historical links with the army go beyond participation as armed personnel.
+The profession also has a long history of using its p 76.
+'Judges' Sons, Make the Final Sacrifice', Weekly Times, 6 January 1917, p 23, quoted in Cunneen, above n1, p 1.

-1 Tony Cunneen, 'A Social History of the New South Wales Supreme Court Judges in the First World War' [2009] (Winter) Bar News: Journal of the NSW Bar Association 73, p 76.
+&lt;sup>1 Tony Cunneen, 'A Social History of the New South Wales Supreme Court Judges in the First World War' [2009] (Winter) Bar News: Journal of the NSW Bar Association 73, p 76.